 This article offers detailed information on RPA and the correlating points between RPA and blockchain.
 Also, you’ll understand the challenges and opportunities of combining blockchain and RPA together.

-So, what is RPA?
-It is known as Robotic Process Automation.
-It is one of the latest technologies that is disrupting the industry out there.
+RPA is one of the latest technologies that is disrupting the industry out there.
 Few of the other technologies that are also making the news include blockchain, artificial intelligence.
 Our society is an ecosystem, and hence all these technologies are related to each other.
-One technology impact is more compared to another

 In technical terms, RPA can be defined as the technology that works around structured inputs and business logic.
 RPA results in business process automation.
 In RPA, a robot or software is configured to interpret and capture the data related to an application and then use that data to handle all the different tasks related to it, including data manipulation, responses, and communication.